hexagontruth/minhalma/README.md

 The colored rectangles at the top can be clicked during a game to toggle players between human ("H") and AI control.
 If a human player is converted to AI during its move, the computer immediately takes the turn.

 The game is principally played by clicking first on a unit and then on the cell you wish to move to.
 As is customary.
+The game pauses after every individual player wins.
+Play is resumed by pressing space, or by clicking anywhere on the board or page background.
+This continues until the penultimate player "wins," at which point the game is over.
+A new game can then be started by typing `N` or by clicking the page.

-Additional in-game options, &c., can be accessed via the keyboard.
-Further customization regarding e.g. board size, etc., can be affected through URL parameters.
+Additional in-game options can be set via the keyboard.
+Further customization regarding e.g. board size, AI settings, &c., can be affected through URL parameters.

 ## Keyboard shortcuts